 The rest of the New Testament fills out the interactions between New Testament writers and local or regional groups of Christians in churches or regions to address theological and pastoral issues until you get to the last book of the New Testament, the Apocalypse.
 Here Christians have divided over the years about how to interpret that book.

 It is worth spending time to outline how Christians have understood the future at different periods of the church’s history.
 They have tended to one position or another.
-In the first half of the twentieth century a vast number of Christians in America called them premillennial pretribulationists.
+In the first half of the twentieth century, a vast number of Christians in America called themselves premillennial pretribulationists.
 But one must remember that in the period of the Puritans, for example, the overwhelming majority were postmillennialists and a few premillinnialists.
 There were no amillennialists.
-At the moment amillennialism is on the rise.
+At the moment, amillennialism is on the rise.

 If you don’t know what those terms are, don’t worry about it.
 Because my point in this survey is that all of these groups without exception do understand that the ultimate hope of the church is not some sort of millennial splendor.
 The ultimate hope of the church is the new heaven and the new earth, resurrection existence in a remade, reconstituted universe that includes resurrection existence where there is no more death, there is no more sorrow, there are no more tears or pain or suffering.
 The old order is passed away (Revelation 21).